queenie-lee/sdp-2025-repo-code/week2/demo/notes.md

 - Rather than implementing one big interface, split the interface into multiple smaller ones, and implement all of them.

 ![](SOLID-I2.png)
+* Solution: Create separate Interfaces for each service.
+In the future, can split the object or expose object to different users.

 # O = Open-Closed Principle